mirror6677/CSCI208/project/report/Report.md

 ## String Type and Operations on Strings

-As stated in the Go Programming Language Specification [[1]](https://golang.org/ref/spec#String_types), string is a primitive (defined) type in Go.
+As stated in the Go Programming Language Specification [[1]](https://golang.org/ref/spec#String_types), string is a primitive (predeclared) type in Go.
 As mentioned in the primitive types section earlier, string in Go is a sequence of bytes (thus not null-terminated), and is immutable.
 The length of a string `s` (its size in bytes) can be discovered using the built-in function `len`.
 The length is a compile-time constant if the string is a constant.
 A string's bytes can be accessed by integer indices 0 through `len(s)-1`.
 It is illegal to take the address of such an element; if `s[i]` is the `i`'th byte of a string, `&s[i]` is invalid.
 Other methods and operations for strings is provided in the documentation of the strings package [[2]](https://golang.org/pkg/strings/).
 Here is an example showing math operations on strings:
 ```go